 To achieve the best results, Dr. Kao always performs breast reconstruction immediately following the mastectomy.

 The mastectomy can be performed at Providence Saint John’s Hospital or a private surgery center.
 All of Dr. Kao’s patients are given the option of staying at an aftercare facility following their procedure.
-Serenity is a post-surgical care facility situated just across the street from Dr. Kao’s surgical facility, and it is located in a Federal and state-licensed healthcare center.
+Serenity is a post-surgical care facility situated just across the street from Dr. Kao’s surgical facility, located in a Federal and state-licensed healthcare center.
 The duration of your recovery will depend on the type and length of your breast reconstruction.

 Following the mastectomy and breast reconstruction, Dr. Kao’s ultimate goal for his breast cancer patient, besides being a breast cancer survivor, is for her to walk out of the shower, look at herself naked in the mirror, and be happy with her reflection and forget she ever had a mastectomy.